mullvad/mullvadvpn-app/docs/security.md

 The firewall allows traffic for the API regardless of tunnel state, to allow for updating keys, fetching account data, etc. In the [Connected] state, this is only allowed inside the tunnel.
 For the other states, it is allowed regardless.
 On Windows, only the Mullvad service and problem report tool are able to communicate with the API in any of the blocking states.
+On macOS and Linux all applications runnning as root are able to reach the API in blocking states.

 ### Disconnected